mygazthehealer/chocos-crafting-tweaks/REASONS.md

 ### Enchanted Golden Apple

-- New recipe cos it's too rare (also slightly more expensive than former vanilla recipe)
+- Debatable and divisive topic, but God Apples are too rare and unsustainable as loot, hence the New recipe (which is slightly more expensive than its former vanilla recipe, to reflect its cost)

 ### Nether Wart Block, Packed Ice, Blue Ice